IBM Corporation

 • The team has constructed, placed, managed and monitored 115 on-site nest boxes in suitable habitat.

-• Volunteers monitor each nest box during the nesting season.
+• The team, employees and retirees monitor the nest boxes during the nesting season.
 All nesting data gathered by volunteers is included in a database and reported to interested organizations such as the National Audubon Society and California Bluebird Recovery Program.